Alexander Nevsky Cathedral, Paris: Interior - the Iconostasis

 The walls are further decorated with murals by D. Sorokine and Feodor Bronnikov depicting major events in the history of Christianity and important moments of the liturgy.
-The murals depict the Admiration of the Shepherds, the Sermon on the Mount, the Entry of Christ into Jerusalem, and the Last Supper.
+The murals depict the Adoration of the Shepherds, the Sermon on the Mount, the Entry of Christ into Jerusalem, and the Last Supper.

-Two additional murals by Bogolubov depict "Christ Walking on the Waters" and "Christ Preaching at the Lake of the Tiveriade."
+Two additional murals by Bogolubov depict "Christ Walking on the Waters" and "Christ Preaching at the Lake of Tiberias."

-The Crypt
+The crypt

-The Crypt, or lower level of the cathedral, has the distinction of being the home of separate Parish, "La paroisse de la Tres Sainte Trinite."
+The crypt, or lower level of the cathedral, has the distinction of being the home of separate Parish, "La paroisse de la Tres Sainte Trinite."
 It was one the first parishes of a Russian Orthodox Church where the services are conducted in French as well as Slavic.
 It was consecrated in 1863, and much later, in 1964 the crypt was formally declared the official place of worship for the French-Russian Orthodox community.